ad1tyx666/Project404_Munch_Releases/README.md

 ## Donate -
 <a href="https://www.paypal.me/vinc3ntexe/"><img src="blue.svg" height="40"></a>
-If you enjoyed this project — or just feeling generous, consider buying me a coffee ☕
+If you enjoyed this project and considered donating me to pay my server charges